illinois-impact/ece408_project/readme.md

 2. OpTime - This is time between the last cudaMemcpy call before your first kernel call and the first cudaMemcpy after your last kernel call in `new-forward.cu -> conv_forward_gpu()`.
 It does not include the cudaMemcpy times. **This is the time that will be used for rankings**
 3. LayerTime - This is the total time taken to execute `new-forward.cu -> conv_forward_gpu()`.
 It includes all the times for all kernel and CUDA API calls as well as the CPU time to run `conv_forward_gpu()`.

-*Note: We will check that GPUTime < OpTime < LayerTime and that the GPUTime and OpTime should be simillar.
+*Note: We will check that GPUTime < OpTime < LayerTime and that the GPUTime and OpTime should be similar.
 Also LayerTime should not differ from OpTime by more than 1000 ms.*

 ### 3.1 Add three GPU Optimization